hngu/appfinity/src/frontend/apps/sandbox/README.md

   - The React component right under your context provider should probably use `React.memo`
   - All consumers that are descendants of a Provider will re-render whenever the Provider's value props change
   - React updates are done like this: `render/re-render -> reconciliation -> commit`
+  - Know that useMemo and useCallback has a cost tradeoff.
+You incur memory to save time.
+Also, the memoization is not guarenteed.
   - React hooks
     - `useImperativeHandle`
     - `useLayoutEffect`